MicrosoftDocs/windows-dev-docs/windows-apps-src/accessibility/accessibility-testing.md

 <span id="verify_your_app_with_make_everything_on_your_screen_bigger"/>
 <span id="VERIFY_YOUR_APP_WITH_MAKE_EVERYTHING_ON_YOUR_SCREEN_BIGGER"/>
 ## Verify your app with display settings

 Use the system display options that adjust the display's dots per inch (dpi) value, and ensure that your app UI scales correctly when the dpi value changes.
 (Some users change dpi values as an accessibility option, it's available from **Ease of Access** as well as display properties.)
 If you find any issues, follow the [Guidelines for layout scaling](https://msdn.microsoft.com/library/windows/apps/Dn611863) and provide additional resources for different scaling factors.

 <span id="verify_main_app_scenarios_by_using_narrator"/>
 <span id="VERIFY_MAIN_APP_SCENARIOS_BY_USING_NARRATOR"/>
 ## Verify main app scenarios by using Narrator
-Use Narrator to test the screen reading experience for your app by performing the following steps:
+Use Narrator to test the screen reading experience for your app.

+<iframe src="https://channel9.msdn.com/Blogs/One-Dev-Minute/Using-Narrator-and-Dev-Mode/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 **Use these steps to test your app using Narrator with a mouse and keyboard:**
 1. Start Narrator by pressing _Windows logo key + Ctrl + Enter_.
 In versions prior to Windows 10 version 1607, use _Windows logo key + Enter_ to start Narrator.